iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 type TreeProps = ComponentPropsWithoutRef<typeof Tree>;
 const getHierarchyDefinition: TreeProps["getHierarchyDefinition"] = ({ imodelAccess }) => {
-  // create hierarchy definition to defined what should be shown in the tree
+  // create a hierarchy definition that defines what should be shown in the tree
   // see https://github.com/iTwin/presentation/blob/master/packages/hierarchies/README.md#hierarchy-definition
 }